PINOMG/determinator_server/README.md

 }*;
 ```

-Notice: The JSON response should contain either a data object or an error object, but not both.
+*Notice*: The JSON response should contain either a data object or an error object, but not both.
 If both data and error are present, the error object takes precedence.

 ##Requests
 ###User endpoint